zenml-io/mlstacks/docs/book/introduction.md

 # 👋 Introduction & Quickstart

+What is mlstacks for?

+What is mlstacks NOT for?

+how does mlstacks work?

 When we first created [ZenML](https://zenml.io) as an extensible MLOps framework for creating portable, production-ready MLOps pipelines, we saw many of our users having to deal with the pain of deploying infrastructure from scratch to